pushpad/pushpad-go/UPGRADING.md

 This version has some breaking changes:

-- Module and packages include the version in their name.
-Use `github.com/pushpad/pushpad-go/v1` instead of `github.com/pushpad/pushpad-go`.
 - When you call `pushpad.Configure` the `projectID` argument is now a `int64` instead of a `string`.
 - `pushpad.Notification` is now used only for some API responses, but not for API requests.
 If you want to create / send a notification, use `notification.Create(&notificationCreateParams)`.
 - All fields in `notification.NotificationCreateParams` are pointers, and you can use helpers like `pushpad.String`, `pushpad.StringSlice`, `pushpad.Int64`, etc. to create the pointers easily.
 For example, when you create the params for a notification, use `Body: pushpad.String("Hello")` instead of `Body: "Hello"`.